TABLE OF CONTENTS

 Fraud is by far the biggest risk factor when it comes to the tech support industry.
 Tech support scams are on the rise and 6 out of 10 consumers have experienced a tech support scam in 2018, according to the Microsoft Corporation.
 The most common type of scam is caused by pop-ups, followed by software downloads and redirects.
 Although these statistics are high, they are not as high as the previous year.
 Even with the fraud rates dropping, the banks still view this industry as a potential loss and often do not want to take on the risk.

-By accepting these types of payments, your business can pose a monetary risk on yourself and your acquiring bank.
+By accepting these types of payments, your business can pose a monetary risk to yourself and your acquiring bank.
 CNP payments are much easier for customers to forge which leads to failed payments and chargebacks.
 This is the source of all types of risk factors and should be monitored and double-checked before being approved.

 Chargebacks occur when a customer makes a purchase with their credit card and subsequently requests a refund from the bank after receiving the goods or services.
 The customer then usually receives the refund from the bank and you as a merchant are requested to reimburse them.
 Banks don’t like this issue because it is basically like them doing the dirty work for business.
 They assume that the customer did their due diligence and because of your inability to accommodate them, have used their last resort option of reaching out to the bank.
 While this may not always be the case, banks take chargebacks very seriously as a reflection on your business.
-Unfortunately this happens more often when the customer is playing the system and looking for free services.
+Unfortunately, this happens more often when the customer is playing the system and looking for free services.
 Chargeback fraud can lead to the following:

 - Costly monetary setbacks